prometheus/prometheus/GOVERNANCE.md

 ## Projects

 Each project must have a MAINTAINERS.md file with at least one maintainer.
 Where a project has a release process, access and documentation should be such that more than one person can perform a release.
 Releases should be announced on the prometheus-users mailing list.
-Any new repositories should be first proposed on prometheus-team@ and following the voting procedures listed below.
+Any new repositories should be first proposed on the [developers mailing list][devs] and following the voting procedures listed below.
 When a repository is no longer relevant, it should be moved to the prometheus-junkyard Github organization.

 ## Decisionmaking